 Our primary aim is to ensure that all students enjoy achieving to the best of their abilities in English.
 Lessons aim to provide a stimulating and supportive environment in which students use English broadly, effectively and accurately in its spoken and written forms.

 At GCSE, students study the new English Language and English Literature courses, following the AQA syllabus, resulting in two grades from 1 to 9.
 Both qualifications are weighted at 100% examination at the end of Year 11.
-Students will sit two Language exams and two Literature exams.
+Students will sit two Language exams and two Literature exams (closed book).
 During the course, students will be exposed to a wide selection of fiction and non-fiction, including writings from the 19th, 20th and 21st centuries.
-They will also study a poetry anthology based on the theme of ‘Power and Conflict’.

 The English Department is housed over five fully-equipped classrooms in the heart of the school.
 We offer a range of extra-curricular activities.

 Mrs Z Cullen